thanhtanh/T4TextFieldValidator/README.md

 > A lightweight, customizable subclass of UITextField that supports multiple regex validations and provides a simple UI to provide validation feedback.

-Dhawaldawar has written a greate libray, which is named `TextFieldValidator` at https://github.com/dhawaldawar/TextFieldValidator
+Dhawaldawar has written a great libray, which is named `TextFieldValidator` at https://github.com/dhawaldawar/TextFieldValidator

 He doesn't seem to update his repository from a year ago.
 So this library is still a `objective-C` library.
 We can also use this by using `bridged-header` file, but it's more better if we use this library in Swift language.